tylerharter/cs301-projects/fall18/p3/README.md

 ## Step 4.
 Implement the `countHurricane(oceanName)` function.

-* For this function you will still be looping over all the values in the dataset.
+* For this function, you will still be looping over all the values in the dataset.
-* Loop through the dataset and count each time you find a hurricane that is from the ocean indicated by oceanName.
+* Loop through the dataset and increment a counter each time you find a hurricane that is from the ocean indicated by `oceanName`.
-* This function should take in the name of the ocean you are searching for as oceanName, and it should return the count of how many times it was found.
+* This function should take in the name of the ocean you are searching for as `oceanName`, and it should return the count of how many times this `oceanName` was found in the dataset of hurricanes.
 * If there are no hurricanes with the given `oceanName`, then this function should return 0 (zero).

 ## Step 5.
 Implement `maxWindSpeed()` and `minWindSpeed()` functions.
-* For this function you will need to loop through all the WindSpeed values in the dataset and determine the largest and smallest values.
+* For this function, you will need to loop through all the WindSpeed values in the dataset and determine the largest and the smallest values.
 * Your function should take in no parameters and return the largest/smallest wind speed value respectively.

 ## Step 6.
 * Solve the problems **n1 - n2** in main using the functions that you have already created in the previous steps.
-* This step just involves calling the functions that you designed in order to answer some questions that we have provided.
+* This step just involves **calling** the functions that you designed in order to answer some questions that we have provided.
 * It is important that you use your functions to solve these problems, so make sure that each of your solutions calls atleast one of the functions that you created.

+##### Good luck with this project!